Pietro d'Abano: Writings

 In his writings he expounds and advocates the medical and philosophical systems of Averroes, Avicenna, and other Islamic writers.
 His best known works are the Conciliator differentiarum quae inter philosophos et medicos versantur and De venenis eorumque remediis, both of which are extant in dozens of manuscripts and various printed editions from the late fifteenth through sixteenth centuries.
 The former was an attempt to reconcile apparent contradictions between medical theory and Aristotelian natural philosophy, and was considered authoritative as late as the sixteenth century.
-Part of the conciliator differentiation revolves around reconciling apparent differences between what was known regarding the five since at the time and Aristotelian natural philosophy.
+Part of the Pietro's work revolved around reconciling apparent differences between what was known regarding the five senses at the time and Aristotelian natural philosophy.

 Regarding Touch, Pietro aligned both Aristotle's views with at the time modern medical information regarding nerves.
 On this, Pietro explains that while nerves are important in the sensation of touch, they are not the only part of the body responsible for the sensation.
 He goes on to state that because nerves exist throughout the body, the heart must also be involved.
 Furthering this idea, he explains that flesh and nerves are the medium of the sensation, and take this sensation back to the heart.
 This aligns with Aristotle's vision of the heart being the central organ regarding touch.
 Pietro adds nerves as the secondary organ in this matter.

+On smell, Pietro refutes the claim that Aristotle thought smell was evaporation, which many authors believed at the time.
+Instead, Pietro claims that Aristotle presented a counter example, citing that Aristotle asked if smell was in the water for fish.
+Because evaporation happens in the air, and not in the water, Pietro insists that smell, in Aristotle's view, could not have been fuming evaporation.
+In Problemata, Pietro argues that the idea of smell being some kind of fuel is not an Aristotelian viewpoint, but one of Plato and his followers.
+Pietro goes on to discuss how Aristotle says in De sensu et sensato 5 that there were two different kinds of smell: objects that are essentially smelly, and object that are accidentally smelly.
+The distinction is between how objects are, and how objects are perceived to be.
+Regarding anatomy, Pietro theorized that smell was carried through the nose by nerves which then went to the common sense in the brain.
+Pietro also theorized how smell worked with other senses.
+For example, Pietro discussed how smell and taste work together, theorizing that animal spirits were affected by smelly evaporations through the lungs, which gave them a nourishing effect.

-The famous grimoire called the Heptameron, though anonymous, has been traditionally attributed to Abano.
+The famous grimoire called the Heptameron, though anonymous, has been traditionally attributed to Pietro.
 The Heptameron is a concise book of ritual magical rites concerned with conjuring specific angels for the seven days of the week, whence the title derives.
 He is also credited with writing De venenis eorumque remediis, which expounded on Arab theories concerning superstitions, poisons and contagions.

+Beliefs in magic and healing

+Petrus de Abano.
+Line engraving, 1688.